 What Causes Pedestrian Accidents in Cumming?

 While pedestrian accidents are more common in higher traffic areas of Cumming like Veterans Memorial Boulevard, Canton Highway, and near shopping centers along Market Place Boulevard, many share similar causes–especially when negligence is involved.
 Looking deeper can help if you’re hurt in one, and it’ll make it easier to figure out liability.
-With that, many pedestrian accidents in the city are caused by:
+With that, many pedestrian accidents in the city are caused by:- Distracted driving – Drivers who are texting, checking GPS, or not paying attention may not see someone crossing the road.

 - Failure to yield – Some drivers don’t stop for pedestrians at crosswalks or intersections as required by law.